CalCannabis Cultivation Licensing,

 - For media requests, contact CDFA’s Office of Public Affairs; send an email to OfficeofPublicAffairs@cdfa.ca.gov or call (916) 654-0462

 - For tips on illegal cannabis cultivation operations or related complaints, call the CalCannabis toll-free hotline: 1-833-WEED-TIP

-The California Department of Food and Agriculture’s CalCannabis program is now accepting applications for temporary and annual commercial cannabis licenses for cultivators, nurseries, and processors
+The California Department of Food and Agriculture’s CalCannabis program is now accepting applications for temporary and annual cannabis cultivation licenses

 Prior to applying for a license, new users must register for an account on the online licensing system.

-Temporary licenses are valid for 120 days, with the possibility of extensions, if warranted.
+are valid for 120 days, with the possibility of extensions, if warranted.
 They will only be issued to applicants with a valid license, permit, or other authorization from their local jurisdiction.
-The application for a temporary commercial cannabis license also can be downloaded here.

 * Click here for the temporary and annual commercial cannabis cultivation license applications

 * Step-by-Step Videos: How to Fill Out an Application for a Temporary and an Annual State Cannabis Cultivation License

 The California Cannabis Track-and-Trace (CCTT) system will be used statewide to record the inventory and movement of cannabis and cannabis products through the commercial cannabis supply chain.
 This system will be used by all state cannabis licensees, including those with licenses for cannabis cultivation, manufacturing, retail, distribution, testing labs, and microbusinesses.
 For more information, please see Five Steps for Using the Track-and-Trace System